-The Protestant Reformation began in the early 16th century to answer a call for change in the Roman Catholic Church from all across Europe.
-A key event in the movement occurred when Martin Luther nailed his 95 theses to a church door in Germany in 1517.
+The Protestant Reformation began in the early 16th century to

 Critical of several Catholic Church teachings and the authority of the pope, Luther's ideas spread quickly among German-speaking populations, especially through the use of the newly-invented printing press.

-At this time, most Estonians were serfs, enslaved laborers who worked the land for German estate holders (see p.
-3 of History and Myth).
+At this time, most Estonians were serfs, enslaved laborers who worked the land for German estate holders (see History and Myth).
 Although some German landowners initially resisted the change, they eventually welcomed Lutheran teachings and required their Estonian serfs to adopt the new faith as well.
-At first, the Lutheran Church in Estonia developed slowly due to extended periods of warfare in the region (see p.
-3-4 of History and Myth).
+At first, the Lutheran Church in Estonia developed slowly due to extended periods of warfare in the region (see

+History and Myth).
 By the mid-16th century, though, the place of Lutheranism was secure: Estonia's Christian church was reorganized under Lutheran authority and all Catholic monasteries had closed.

-Upon taking control of Estonia in the 17th century (see p.
-4 of History and Myth), the Swedes made the Lutheran Church Estonia's state church.
-Swedish clergy strived to make church teachings more accessible to Estonians, establishing schools (see p.
-1 of Learning and

-Knowledge), printing Bible stories in the 1630s, and publishing the Bible's New Testament in Estonian in 1686.
+Upon taking control of Estonia in the 17th century (see History and Mvth), the Swedes made the Lutheran Church Estonia's state church.
+Swedish clergy strived to make church teachings more accessible to Estonians, establishing schools (see Learning and Knowledge), printing Bible stories in the 1630s, and publishing the Bible's New Testament in Estonian in 1686.